For student athletes and their parents, a college sports scholarship is the holy grail.

 “When you spend so much time and money on your child’s athletic development, you start viewing that as an investment,” said John Engh, executive director of the National Alliance for Youth Sports.
 “When student-athletes get close to high school and decide they want to quit their sport, you can’t tell me parents don’t encourage them to stick with it because of college.”

-The National Collegiate Athletic Association, NCAA, reports Division I and II schools award $2.9 billion in athletic scholarships to more than 150,000 student athletes annually.
-(Division III schools, with more than 180,000 student-athletes, do not offer athletics-based financial aid, but many student athletes receive academic grants or need-based scholarships.)
+The National Collegiate Athletic Association, NCAA, reports Division I and II schools award $3.6 billion in athletic scholarships to more than 180,000 student athletes annually.
+(Division III schools do not offer athletics-based financial aid, but many student athletes receive academic grants or need-based scholarships.)

 That may sound like a lot, but when you consider the millions of high school students who play sports across the country, securing a piece of that pie is a serious long shot for most.
-(Related: College choices)
+(Learn more: College choices)

 Only about 2 percent of high school students are awarded athletic scholarships each year, and fewer still go on to play professional sports, the NCAA reports.